mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 She cleared her throat, and spoke again.
 "Ulukoma is a place of rebirth, renewal.
 You can live out the rest of your days here, fishing, kelping, rebuilding, leaving a legacy to the survivors of the obscura.
 But to get to that point, we need to take things a day at a time.
 Right now, we need to figure out how to feed everyone and rebuild shelter from the snow."

-She pointed to a group of Ulukomans near her, focusing on a man and a maman, both of them fit enough to hold .
+She pointed to a group of Ulukomans near her, focusing on a man and a maman, both of them fit enough to carry an entire tree between them.

 "Kinsho will lead the fishers.
 Senri, the kelpers.
-If you are a constructor, come to me."
+If you are a constructor or a guardian, come to me."

 Kinsho and Senri nodded together in affirmation.